dennissxz/data-science-handbook/_sources/12-probabilities/13-correlation-and-dependence.md

 \end{align}$$

-### Expected Value of Maximum of Two Uniform Random Variables
+### Expected Value of the Maximum of Two Uniform Random Variables

 *Suppose $X$ and $Y$ are two uniformly distributed random variables over the interval $[0,1]$.
 What is the expected value $\mathrm{E}[\max(X,Y)]$?*